-Curriculum Key Learning Areas - we used to call these subjects.
-KLAs There are 6 KLAs - with a syllabus for each from the Board of Studies.
-KLAS English, Mathematics, Science and Technology, HSIE (Human Society and its Environment), Creative Arts, PDHPE (Personal Development, Health & .
-44 Physical Education).
-Jogs O- Catholic schools also include Religious Education with a syllabus from the Lot 4 Catholic Schools Office.
+Curriculum Key Learning Areas - we used to c all these subjects KLAs There are 6 KLAs - with a syllabus for each from the Board of Studies.
+NEX 13 English, Mathematics, Science and Technology, HSIE (Human Society and its Environment), Creative Arts, PDHPE (Personal Development, Health & - J4 Physical Education).
+12 (1 crsonal bevelopment, ricular a dogs (i) , ious Education with a syllabus from the Late Catholic schools also include Religious Education with a syllabus from the Catholic Schools Office.
 Teaching is done across KLAs.
 For example a teacher may use an integrated unit about 'Space' to include aspects of several different KLAs.
-Cyllohus Syllabus The 'what' and 'how' KLAs are taught Outcomes 2 A sullabora describes the commerce direction and subject matter for each I/I A .
+Syllabus The 'what' and 'how' KLAs are taught Outcomes The what and now keas are taught outcomes ?
 A syllabus describes the purpose, direction and subject matter for each KLA.
-It includes aims, objectives, content and outcomes for each stage of learning. \sim There are statements in the cullaborathet describe the local described as There are statements in the syllabus that describe the knowledge, skills and understanding of what is expected to be gained by most students in each stage within each KLA.
-See http://educationstandards.nsw.edu.au/wps/portal/nesa/k- 10/understanding-the-curriculum/curriculum-syllabuses-NSW Learning Stages The curriculum is organised into different stages of learning that correspond with school year classes.
-It is important to note that stages in the curriculum ABC usually cover two years of schooling.
-ES1 (Early Stage One) Kindergarten // / /\ S1 (Stage One) Year 1 and Year 2 S2 (Stage Two) Year 3 and Year 4 S3 (Stage Three) Year 5 and Year 6 SDD / PD /PL Staff Development Days (or Professional Development or Professional days Learning days) are days within the school term when teachers attend (pupil free days) courses.
+It includes aims, objectives, content and outcomes for each stage of learning. it includes aims, objectives, content and outcomes for each stage of leaffling.
+There are statements in the syllak ous that describe the knowledge, skills and - d to be gained by most students in each stage within each KLA.
+See http://educationstandards.nsw.edu.au/wps/portal/nesa/k- 10/understanding-the-curriculum/curriculum-syllabuses-NSW Learning Stages ifferent stages of learning that correspond ortant to note that stages in the curriculum ABC usually cover two years of schooling.
+ES1 (Early Stage One) Kindergarten $ \mathbf{\pi}/ $ S1 (Stage One) Year 1 and Year 2 J V 1 S2 (Stage Two) Year 3 and Year 4 S3 (Stage Three) Year 5 and Year 6 SDD / PD /PL ssional D evelopment or P rofessional days school term when teachers attend (pupil free days) courses.
 Children do not attend school on those days.
-G & T Gifted & Talented is a term used to refer to programs developed for those children who may have special needs with regards to extending their learning.
+G&T Gifted & Talented is a term used t o refer to programs developed for those children who may have special needs with regards to extending their learning.
 Programs will differ from school to school.
-ESL English as a Second Language/ English as an Additional Language - The child EAL HELLO BONJOUR speaks a language other than English at home.
-LBOTE CIAO OLA Language Backgrounds other than English - Parents or Grandparents speak a 100 language other than English.
-Learning Support Teachers recognise that all children all learn differently and at their own / Special Needs pace, however some children may need extra support due to a diagnosed disability or learning disability.
-Our schools are "inclusive", which means children are integrated and learning support is given within the regular classes.
+ESL English as a Second Language/ English as an Additional Language - The child EAL (HOLA HELLO GONJOUR speaks a language other than English at home.
+LBOTE CIAD CIAD Language Backgrounds other than English - Parents or Grandparents speak a language other than English.
+HALU Learning Support Teachers recognise that all childre n all learn differently and at their own / Special Needs pace, however some children may need extra support due to a diagnosed disability or learning disability.
+Ou r schools are "inclusive", which means children are integrated and learni ng support is given within the regular classes.